Management of secondary hyperparathyroidism and mineral metabolism abnormalities in adult predialysis patients with chronic kidney disease

 PATHOGENESIS OF SECONDARY HYPERPARATHYROIDISM

 To understand the management of secondary hyperparathyroidism and mineral metabolism abnormalities in patients with CKD, it is important to understand the pathogenesis and clinical features of these disorders.
 This is discussed separately.
-(See "Overview of chronic kidney disease-mineral bone disease (CKD-MBD)", section on 'Overview' and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in dialysis patients", section on 'Clinical features'.)
+(See "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)", section on 'Overview' and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in dialysis patients", section on 'Clinical features'.)

 - Gutierrez O, Isakova T, Rhee E, et al. Fibroblast growth factor-23 mitigates hyperphosphatemia but accentuates calcitriol deficiency in chronic kidney disease.
 J Am Soc Nephrol 2005; 16:2205.